JAlcocerT/JAlcocerT/content/blog/entrep-saas-diy-paas.md

 ---
 title: "Making an enhanced DIY offering via PaaS"
-date: 2026-01-04T23:20:21+01:00
+date: 2026-01-04T09:20:21+01:00
 draft: false
 tags: ["DIY Platform Service","RoadMap26","Postgres"]
-description: 'A platform service offering for B2C to get up to speed quickly with services that dont require any customization.'
+description: 'A platform service offering for B2C to get up to speed with services that dont require any customization.'
 url: 'creating-a-diy-paas-service'
 ---